Backbone Trail (BBT)

 Interested in Hiking the Backbone Trail next year?

 Signups for the NPS led 8 day (2 Saturdays a month, Jan thru April) hike of the Backbone Trail will start on October 1.
 The date has been moved up to allow more time for hikers to prepare for the rigors on the BBT hikes.
 The Backbone Trail Application is needed to sign-up for the hike.
-NOTE: Applications will not be accepted until October 1, 2013.
+NOTE: Applications will be accepted annually after 7:00 AM on October 1.

 You can also learn more by reading the Backbone Trail Ranger's Blog from the annual hike series.
 You can also check out the links to your left as well.